-Looking for ways to save energy and money?
-Think about making your buildings and street lighting more energy efficient, or adding solar panels or a solar hot water system to your building.
+Thinking about making your buildings and street lighting more energy efficient?
+How about adding solar panels or a solar hot water system to your building?

 The 2013 Legislature appropriated $25 million for competitive grants to higher education, local governments and state agencies.
 The legislation included at least $5 million for projects using Washington-manufactured solar energy systems.
 It also included at least 10 percent of each competitive round for small cities or towns.
 Applicants may apply for:

 • A combination of energy efficiency and solar grants